 Programmatic Guaranteed is a process where buyers and sellers deal directly.
 While making a deal, the seller (publisher) offers a fixed number of impressions for a guaranteed price.

-Along with direct deal, programmatic guaranteed provides an automated buying solution with tagless trafficking, advanced targeting, and effective reporting.
+Along with the direct deal, programmatic guaranteed provides an automated buying solution with tagless trafficking, advanced targeting, and effective reporting.

 In order to carry out programmatic guaranteed, an agency has to sync its data management platform to the publisher’s DMP.
 Information is exchanged to identify the publisher’s audience.
 After knowing the audience type and number of impressions, the agency can plan out a campaign for the available inventory.
 Afterwards, the publisher is offered a fixed deal by the buyer.